 Please remember that the above gives an accurate value in 100g for high vitamin c foods in your diet.
 For example 100g of Cucumber, peeled, raw contains 3.2 mg of vitamin c.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin c nutritional content.

 The food with the highest vitamin c content per typical serving is Cucumber, peeled, raw which contains 4.26 mg in 1 cup, pared, chopped (or 133 g).
+The precentage of the recommended daily value for this serving is 7 %.
 For this serving the Calories content is 15.96 kcal, the Protein content is 0.78 g, the Fat content is 0.21 g and the Carbohydrate content is 2.87 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin c which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin c in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high vitamin c content.